And man alive, I am in love with those little things.

 One year the kids all worked together to earn something they all wanted (Rockband).

-And that they get to double that cash if they get every single thing checked off every single day each week.
+One year when the reward was cash, they get to double that cash if they get every single thing checked off every single day each week.

 I wish I had pictures of the stars in their eyes when we told them that little nugget of information because they are all in need of money right at about this point of the summer.